News and Events

-Craig Detweiler, director of the Center for Entertainment, Media and Culture weighed in on the controversies surrounding casting decisions for Prince of Persia and The Last Airbending.
+Craig Detweiler, director of the Institute for Entertainment, Media, and Culture weighed in on the controversies surrounding casting decisions for Prince of Persia and The Last Airbending.
 Cultural analysis by Detweiler on Hollywood's missed opportunities for appeared on entertainment industry site, The Wrap and on CNN.com.
 An extended interview was published at National Geographic's Pop Omnivore.

-The Center for Entertainment, Media, and Culture teamed with Don Lawrence and the Intercultural Affairs Office to bring screenwriter Antwone Fisher and his eponymous film to the Malibu campus.
+The Institute for Entertainment, Media, and Culture teamed with Don Lawrence and the Intercultural Affairs Office to bring screenwriter Antwone Fisher and his eponymous film to the Malibu campus.
 A crowd of two hundred students, staff and faculty gathered in Elkins Auditorium to watch Denzel Washington’s directorial debut.
 After the screening, Antwone Fisher offered behind-the-scenes peeks into the creative process that sparked his autobiography, Finding Fish, and the movie.
 Fisher’s warmth and humor shown through tales on the set and in the years since the movie premiered.
 His appearance was chronicled by the local media, including The Malibu Times and The Graphic.

 The 16th season of The Amazing Race features Pepperdine graduates, Heidi Lesser-Wang '94, Steve Smith '76, and Allie Smith '08.
 Lesser-Wang is racing with her husband, Joe Wang.
 They are from El Segundo, California.
 Steve Smith played baseball at Pepperdine and has served as a Major League coach for the World Series champs, Philadelphia Phillies.
 Steve's daughter, Allie, graduated in 2008 with a degree in public relations.
 They are from Encitas, California.
 The Amazing Race is broadcast Sunday nights at 8pm.

 Almost 1000 people packed out Smothers Theater and Elkins Auditorium for the inaugural Reel Stories Film Festival.
 The star-studded evening was conceived, produced, and directed by students.
 It featured acclaimed documentaries like The Human Experience.
 The festival culminated in a red carpet ceremony for the top student films.
 Senior J.J.
 Starr won the grand prize for his documentary, "Waking Honduras."
 Accomplished industry professionals like Tom Shadyac (Bruce Almighty), Randall Wallace (We Were Soldiers), and Jonah Nolan (The Dark Knight) served as judges for the competition.
 Check out the award winning entries here.